JosephineConnelly/thesis_josephine/content/textfile.md

 **climate change**

 Soybean is a unique crop because, as other legumes it has high protein content, but uniquely from other domesticated protein rich crops, there doesn't follow along a lot of carbohydrates in the seed.
 This makes soybean a fitting protein source.
-Furthermore, the protein content (aprrox X%) and quality @messina22 make it the most prevalent and cheap source of protein [@messina22],[@fang22].
+Furthermore, the protein content (aprrox.
+X%) and quality @messina22 make it the most prevalent and cheap source of protein [@messina22],[@fang22].

 **why good idea food security**